Disease Risk From Pests In Your Home

 How do people become Infected?

-“Mode of transmission” is a term used to describe how a person becomes infected.
+We describe the ways in which people become infected as “Mode of transmission”.
 I’m sure you think this is common sense, and it is, but let’s delve deeper and glance at the types of transmission.

-Contact transmission is easily the most common form of transmission and is divided into four categories.
+Contact transmission is the most common form of transmission, divided into four categories.

 Direct contact – this might be where you touch a pool of rat urine.